saadiahmadx/x-themed-profile/README.md

 A simple X themed profile or "link in bio" type page so you can link to your projects, social, blog posts, or whatever you want.

-It's in SvelteKit so you can expand on it with more routes, but you could also just create a static index.html file.
+It's in SvelteKit so I can expand on it with more routes, but you could also just create a static index.html file.

 ## Local setup